MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/nf-acxpin-acx_pin_config_init.md

 ## -remarks

-This call uses AcxPinIdDefault as ID for all the new added ACXPINs.

-When AcxPinIdDefault is specified, ACX assignes the next sequencial ID based on the previous added ACXPINs.
+This call uses AcxPinIdDefault as the ID for all newly added ACXPINs.
+When AcxPinIdDefault is specified, ACX assigns the next sequential ID based on the previous added ACXPINs.

 ## -see-also